bbc/draft-ohanlon-transport-info-header/draft-ohanlon-transport-info-header.md

 This document uses the Augmented Backus-Naur Form (ABNF) notation of {{RFC5234}} with the list rule extension defined in {{RFC7230}}, Appendix B. It includes by reference the DIGIT rule from {{RFC5234}} and the OWS and field-name rules from {{RFC7230}}.

-# The Transport-Info Response Header
+# The Transport-Info HTTP Header

 The Transport-Info header uses the proposed Structured Header draft {{!I-D.ietf-httpbis-header-structure}}